What makes epic boy names?

 Major might be a title, or it might be a way of announcing that your child is pretty great.
 You might have a Major on your family tree – even if it sounds modern, title names had a good run a hundred years ago, and this one lingered in the US Top 1000 into the early 1970s.
 Today, though, it seems more likely to convey greatness – think of phrases like major league, major motion picture, and so on.
 It also fits with two-syllable, ends-in-r boy names like Carter and Parker, so maybe that’s part of the name’s appeal today.

 Not so long ago, Maverick seemed like a name too big a name to bestow.
 What if you named your kid Maverick and he was shy?
 Or bookish?
-Or anything other than the uber-confident flyboy that a young Tom Cruise made legendary in 1986’s Top Gun?
+Or anything other than the uber-confident flyboy that a young Tom Cruise made legendary in 1986’s Top Gun – as well as the recent sequel?
 But here’s what happened: lots of people ignored that worry.
 They liked Maverick’s sound.
 The ties to sports (as in the Dallas Mavericks) and all things Western (from the old-school television series to the Texas land baron who refused to brand his cattle).
 And the sense of a Maverick as a strong-willed individual.
-So Maverick became an aspirational choice, and the most popular of the epic boy names.
+So Maverick became an aspirational choice, and the among the most popular boy names.
 And now that it’s a solid Top 100 choice?
-Maverick doesn’t seem like such a renegade choice after all.
+Maverick doesn’t seem like such a renegade after all.

 Some parents might love Phoenix because it’s a place name, but I’m guessing the name resonates even more as a symbol.
 In Greek mythology, a phoenix is a bird that rises from its own ashes.
 There’s a similar creature in Egyptian myth, and various re-tellings of the story have traveled around the world.
 It’s sometimes associated with Christian ideas about resurrection.
 One of the Harry Potter plot-lines hinges on a phoenix named Fawkes.
 So that’s a lot of potential meaning behind this fiery name, enough to put it in the company of epic boy names.

 A name that rules, Reign almost fits in with names like King.
 Or maybe it calls to mind retro Ray – as in rey, the Spanish word for king – or Rain, a gentle nature name more often used for girls.
-But unisex Reign has been climbing for our sons and daughters in recent years, suggesting that this name’s appeal is more about its regal roots than anything else.
+But unisex Reign has caught on for our sons and daughters in recent years, suggesting that this name’s appeal is more about its regal roots than anything else.
+In many ways, Reign fits with a wave of unisex R names, including Rory and Rowan.

 ROCKET (unranked)